sumandeb003/GraphGPS4HT/README.md

  - **Step 4c:** If no pre-trained model is specified, configure the model's layers manually.
 This includes:
    - Defining graph convolutional layers (`GRAPH_CONV`) according to the `num_layer` and `hidden` configuration parameters.
 Given
-     `num_layer`: 2 and `hidden`: 200, two GCN convolutional layers are created, each with 200 hidden units.
+     `num_layer: 2` and `hidden: 200`, two GCN convolutional layers are created, each with 200 hidden units.
 The first layer takes the number of node labels (`data_proc.num_node_labels`) as its input size, and the second layer takes the `hidden` size as both its input and output sizes.
-   - Defining up the graph pooling layer (`GRAPH_POOL`) with the type specified in `pooling_type`: topk, and input channels equal to `hidden`: 200.
-The `poolratio`: 0.8 parameter is used to specify the pooling ratio.
+   - Defining up the graph pooling layer (`GRAPH_POOL`) with the type specified in `pooling_type: topk`, and input channels equal to `hidden: 200`.
+The `poolratio: 0.8` parameter is used to specify the pooling ratio.
-   - Defining the readout layer (`GRAPH_READOUT`) using the `readout_type`: max parameter.
+   - Defining the readout layer (`GRAPH_READOUT`) using the `readout_type: max` parameter.
 This layer aggregates node features into a graph-level representation.
-   - Defining the output layer as a linear transformation (`nn.Linear`), transforming the pooled graph representation into the embedding space of dimension `embed_dim`: 2.
+   - Defining the output layer as a linear transformation (`nn.Linear`), transforming the pooled graph representation into the embedding space of dimension `embed_dim: 2`.
    - Registering all the defined layers with the GRAPH2VEC model using its `set_graph_conv`, `set_graph_pool`, `set_graph_readout`, and `set_output_layer` methods.

  - **Step 4d:** Ensure the model is compatible with the configured device (e.g., CPU or GPU).